matryoshkev/mixexptr/README.md

 `mixexptr` provides a convenient way to calculate best-practice fitness measures that are:

--   Robust across different species and types of interaction
+-   Robust and quantitatively comparable across different species and types of interaction
 -   Well-suited to statistical analysis of effect sizes and confidence intervals
--   Quantitatively comparable across studies and microbial systems
 -   Meaningful for both kin and multilevel selection theories of social evolution